cyclr/docs/pages/v2/05-application-connectors/information/quickbooks-information.md

 5. Review the required events and operations and select the events you want to receive notifications for.
 6. Select **Save**.

+> **Note**: Please wait a minimum of 10 minutes after setting the webhook URL in the console, before trying to test.
+Quickbooks can experience issues with a delay when setting a new URL, so this will prevent any false errors.
 </section>